jasmineMonquieLewis/Linguistik-Written-Works-Of-Artz/the-energy-bus-book/the-energy-bus-book-summary-synopsis.md

 Greetings & Salutations Earthlings!
 <br/>

 I am on a journey of growth and currently read The Entergy Bus.
-As I read about positivity, I will document  and summarize content in book.
+As I read about positivity, I will document and summarize the content in the book.
 In this *linguistic-written-works-of-artz {L.WWoA}* titled **The Energy Bus Book Summary | Synopsis**, I provide a brief description of chapters and accompany rules with links for easier access to the information.
 In addition, I include each page per chapter.
 <br/>

 *Let the page-turning commence!*